julkue/mark.js/CONTRIBUTING.md

 ### 2.4 Pull Requests

-Pull requests are very much appreciated!
+Pull requests are very much appreciated! :thumbsup:

 Please note the following things when doing a pull request:
 - Do not change any version